Desperate Characters Find Ways To Survive “Project Hail Mary” by Andy Weir

 Project Hail Mary, by Andy Weir

-If you said yes to any of those questions, you’ve got to read Project Hail Mary by Andy Weir.
+If you answered yes to any of those questions, you’ve got to buy and read Project Hail Mary by Andy Weir.

 Yes, Project Hail Mary has a lot of science, most of which you probably won’t understand (and that’s okay).
 Yes, the stakes are very high, this time on even more than a personal survival scale (but there’s a fair share of that, as well).
 Yes, it has a limited cast of characters and environments (oh, but what characters, and what environments!).